dansiegel/Prism.Plugin.Popups/ReadMe.md

 # Prism.Plugin.Popups

 The Popups plugin provides an extremely lightweight framework for implementing Popup Pages using the [Rg.Plugin.Popup][1] package with [Prism.Forms][2].
-To do this we simply provide you with some friendly extensions for the INavigationService so that you can navigate in a Prism friendly manner.
-Note that this does not currently support deep linking.
+To do this we simply provide you with some new implementations of both Prism's Navigation & Dialog Services.

 | Platform | Build Status |
 | -------- | ------ |